credentials/irma_keyshare_common/README.md

-# IRMA Cloud common
+# IRMA keyshare common

-This library contains the java classes used in the communication protocol between the card emulator application and the IRMA cloud server.
+This library contains the java classes used in the communication protocol between the card emulator application and the IRMA keyshare server.

 ## Building using Gradle (recommended)